-Keeping user information safe and secure is a top priority and a core company value for us at Left of the Dot Media Inc (Left) and RightMesh AG (RightMesh).
+Keeping user information safe and secure is a top priority and a core company value for us at Left Technologies Inc. and RightMesh AG (RightMesh).
 We welcome the contribution of external security researchers and look forward to rewarding them for their invaluable input aiding in the security of all users.

 Left and RightMesh provide rewards to vulnerability reporters at our discretion.
 Reward amounts may vary depending upon the severity of the vulnerability reported and the quality of the report.
 Keep in mind that this is not a contest or competition.
 There are usual minimum rewards for critical vulnerabilities affecting the core Left and RightMesh applications, websites and servers.

 We reserve the right to determine the reward amount for a vulnerability or even whether a reward should be granted.
 We typically reward lower amounts for vulnerabilities that require significant user interaction.
 We also may pay higher rewards for clever or severe vulnerabilities.

 For now, the left.io and rightmesh.io websites and associated subdomains are eligible for the bounty program.
 We may still reward anything with significant impact across our entire security posture, so we encourage you to report such bugs via this program.

 To promote the discovery and reporting of vulnerabilities and increase user safety, we ask that you: